undersealobster/QMB6316F24/assignment_02/README.md

 ## Running the Script after Modification

-a. (c.)
+c.
 Copy and paste the new regression model estimates after the commands
 ```summary(lm\_full\_model)``` and ```summary(lm\_no\_damage)```.

 ```